 Q. How much money do I have to pay/raise before I qualify for a dog?

-As of July 1, 2016 the fee for service is $17,000.
+As of June 1, 2022 the fee for service is $20,000.
+Due to additional costs related to breeder acquisition, grooming, and/or dental care there is also an additional cost for $3,000 for clients receiving a doodle, poodle or papillon.
 Very few of our families pay for their service dog.
 Fundraising is completed in their communities to help raise the fee.

 We recognize that this is no small request.
 Please remember that your participation allows us to place as many service dogs as possible, with all children being accepted to our program and limited wait time for placement.
 We cannot do it alone.
 We appreciate your participation.
 Families who work hard to raise the funds are, as a result, very invested in their future service dog and have a very high placement success rate because they continue their hard work with maintaining their service dog’s skills and training.